 Zcash works on a zk-SNARK protocol, also known as zero-knowledge proofs.
 To understand this protocol more, read here.
-Zcash, however, have not implemented it yet as a default which means they still have an open blockchain/ledger similar to Bitcoin.
+Zcash, however, has not implemented it yet as a default which means they still have an open blockchain/ledger similar to Bitcoin.

-Also, to use this privacy feature on Zcash, you will need at least 4 gigabytes of RAM which is a serious barrier for Zcash’s mainstream adoption.
+Also, to use this privacy feature on Zcash, you will need at least 4 gigabytes of RAM which is a serious barrier to Zcash’s mainstream adoption.
 Read our detailed guide on Zcash here: Zcash Cryptocurrency: Everything You Need To Know.

-But of course the research is underway to make it more feasible.
+But of course, the research is underway to make it more feasible.
 Whenever it happens, Zcash will be good to go –To Da Moon! as we say in the cryptosphere.

 PIVX is one of my favorites out there and they recently attempted to implement privacy on it.

 For those of you who don’t know about PIVX, it is the first proof of stake cryptocurrency to implement Zercoin protocol on it which gives them an edge in anonymity/privacy segment when compared to other POS coins.

 (Read more about Zerocoin and PIVX in our detailed guide on this crypto: PIVX Cryptocurrency: Everything You Need To Know)